-Instagram is one of many social media platforms businesses are including in their social media marketing strategies.
-Using social media can help boost your overall search engine optimization efforts, so this article will share some tips about how to make the most of it.
-It is important that as of now, Google has said they do not use social media as a ranking factor.
-We know this is true because simply having a profile on a platform would boost rankings… but, as you read on, you’ll see that social media activity does have an indirect effect on your rankings.
+Instagram is one of many social media platforms businesses including in their social media marketing strategies.
+Using social media can help boost your overall search engine optimization efforts so this article will share some tips about how to make the most of it.
+It is essential that as of now, Google has said they do not use social media as a ranking factor.
+We know this is true because merely having a profile on a platform would boost rankings but, as you read on, you’ll see that social media activity does have an indirect effect on your rankings.

 Use the Google URL Builder to add tracking code to the end of the link you place in your Instagram profile.
 In the end, you’ll have an incredibly long link, so you’ll want to head over to a URL shortener tool like Bit.ly to create a custom link.
 If possible, give it a name that matches your brand, for even more consistency.
 Taking these extra steps will let you get an idea of how many people are clicking it.

 When you publish an image on Instagram, you can customize the location.
-Once it is published, the location shows up below your username, but above the image you shared.
-Certain companies do benefit from truthfully geotagging the images, but for those that wouldn’t, it’s possible to use the space as a call to action.
+Once it is released, the location shows up below your username, but above the image you shared.
+Individual companies do benefit from truthfully geotagging the photos, but for those that wouldn’t, it’s possible to use the space as a call to action.
 How can you do this?
 Manually type in the location.
 It’s as simple as that because Instagram doesn’t require you to verify the location exists.